lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###$auth.requestPasswordReset
 Send password reset instructions to a user.
-This only applies to users that have registered using ail.
+This only applies to users that have registered using email.
 This method accepts an object with the following param:
 * **email**

 This method is also available in the `$rootScope` for use in templates.